ncatlab/nlab-content/pages/0/4/1/1/21140/content.md

-**Stephan Wannowski** (1749-1812) was a preacher at the Polish reformed church (since 1775) and director of the reformed Latin school in Königsberg/East Prussia (since 1779).
+**Stephan Wannowski** (1749-1812) was a preacher at the Polish reformed church (since 1775)[^Bio] and director of the reformed Latin school in Königsberg/East Prussia (since 1779).
 He was part of the wider circle around [[Immanuel Kant]] whose philosophy he applied in theology[^Com]  and linguistics.

+[^Bio]: Before that he was preacher and teacher at the Königsberg orphanage.
+Some biographical information can be found in Goldbeek (1782) and Safranski (1984).
+Apparently he was of Polish origin from Ostraszym with his name sometimes spelled as Stefan Vannovsky.
+Surprisingly, he still figures as an anonymous author in the recension of his 1805 book in Rosenkranz' 1840 text, despite the latter being a professor at Königsberg!

-[^Com]: _Commentarionem ethico-theologicam de Immanuele Kantio veritatis Religionis Christianae, in foro Rationis humanae non Accusatore sed Vindice_ presented to the University of Frankfurt/Oder in 1806.
+[^Com]: _Commentarionem ethico-theologicam de Immanuele Kantio veritatis Religionis Christianae, in foro Rationis humanae non Accusatore sed Vindice_ presented to the University of Frankfurt/Oder in 1806 according to the _Intelligenzblatt der Allgem.
+Literatur-Zeitung no.69 1806, p.546.

-Most notably, he anonymously published in 1805 *Philosophische Principien einer allgemeinen Sprachlehre nach Kant und Sacy*, a book partly based on personal communications with Kant which therefore, apart from some scattered remarks in his lectures on metaphysics, constitutes a valuable source on the philosopher's views on [[transcendental grammar]].
+Most notably, he anonymously published in 1805 *Philosophische Principien einer allgemeinen Sprachlehre nach Kant und Sacy*[^Sacy], a book partly based on personal communications with Kant which therefore, apart from some scattered remarks in his lectures on metaphysics, constitutes a valuable source on the philosopher's views on [[transcendental grammar]].

+[^Sacy]: _Antoine-Isaac Silvestre de Sacy_ (1758-1838) was a French orientalist whose then in France widely used textbook _Grammaire Arabe_ (1810) Wilhelm von Humboldt called in a letter dated october 18th, 1822 to August Wilhelm Schlegel "a highly superficial book".

 ## Related entries